 Nine years later, Australia followed suit and also passed a suffrage act for women, after independence from Great Britain.
-This act took effect in 1902, and though it did apply to all women in the new country, aboriginal women were left out.
+This act took effect in 1902, and though it did apply to all women in the new country, Aboriginal women were left out.

 Finland was the first European country to join the ranks of other, more progressive nations in 1906.
-In that time, the country was called the Grand Duchy of Finland.
+At that time, the country was called the Grand Duchy of Finland.
 Women had enjoyed voting rights before this, however, under both Swedish and Russian rule.
 What was unique about the 1906 ruling is that it also granted women the right to stand for parliament, the first country in the world to do so.

-Norway granted suffrage in 1913 to women though men in the nation had been voting since 1898.
+Norway granted suffrage in 1913 to women, though men in the nation had been voting since 1898.
 The suffrage movement here was led by Gina Krog, and she helped pioneer a law in 1901 that would allow some women to vote.
 These women must have paid a certain amount of taxes or be married to a man who paid that same amount.
 Not satisfied, Gina Krog and other women continued fighting for the next 12 years.

-Parliament in Denmark began discussing women’s suffrage in 1886 though the right was limited to tax paying women living in Copenhagen.
+Parliament in Denmark began discussing women’s suffrage in 1886 though the right was limited to tax-paying women living in Copenhagen.
 Women here got organized and formed the Women’s Suffrage Association, which held public meetings to discuss women’s rights and questioned parliamentary candidates about their views on the matter.
 Denmark finally granted women suffrage in 1915.

 The year 1917 saw sweeping legalization movements in favor of women voting.
 Armenia was granted women’s suffrage by the ruling Russian government and later passed its own law in 1919.
 The final Armenian law allowed for voting and holding public office.

 Estonia gained independence in 1918 but had already practiced equal voting rights since 1917.
-The first parliament elections were held in 1920, and two women were elected to serve.
+The first parliamentary elections were held in 1920, and two women were elected to serve.
 This year is the same year that Latvia granted women the right to vote.

 Women had a difficult time obtaining the right to vote in Russia.
 Suffragists organized and rallied throughout the year 1917, even holding a march of over 40,000 attendees.
 The government finally relinquished and gave women the same voting rights as men on June 20, 1917.

 The final country on the list is Canada.
 It joins several other countries in having granted women the right to vote in 1917.
 Only women who were war widows or had husbands or sons at war were able to vote.
-Considerations of extending this right were linked to the desire of the nation to remain a “White Settler” land.
+Considerations for extending this right were linked to the desire of the nation to remain a “White Settler” land.
 The government believed that by extending political rights to white women, the country would be further protected from racial degeneration.
-In May 1918, women citizens (this did not include indigenous women) were given the right to vote.
+In May 1918, women citizens (this did not include Indigenous women) were given the right to vote.

 The Importance of Women's Suffrage